scylladb/scylladb/docs/operating-scylla/security/client-node-encryption.rst

    .. note:: when running cassandra-stress you may encounter an exception, if some nodes are still not in client to node SSL encrypted mode, yet the cassandra-stress will continue to run and connect only to the nodes it can.

    ..
-When using Scylla v1.6.x or lower you will need a dummy keystore in the default (conf/.keystore) location with password "cassandra" to run.
+When using ScyllaDB v1.6.x or lower you will need a dummy keystore in the default (conf/.keystore) location with password "cassandra" to run.
 The contents is irrelevant.
 Also, it only pertains to cassandra-stress.
 It has no impact/relation to using the normal java driver connection or cqlsh.

 #.
 Enable encryption on the client application.